TheOtherRolesAU/TheOtherRoles/README.md

 -----------------------

 ## Lawyer
-### **Team: Lawyer**
+### **Team: Neutral**
 The Lawyer is a neutral role that tries to win with or without his client.
-The Lawyer gets assigned a target that needs to kill him, depending on the settings the player knows that he is the client, but doesn't know who the Lawyer is.
+The Lawyer gets assigned a target, that he needs to keep alive in order to win.
+Depending on the settings, the client knows that he's someones client.
-If his client dies or gets voted out, the Lawyer gets demoted to the role: [Pursuer](#pursuer)
+If his client dies or gets voted out, the Lawyer gets changes his role and becomes the [Pursuer](#pursuer), which has a different goal to win the game.

-Lawyer possible win conditions:
+The Lawyer can win in multiple ways:
 - Lawyer alive & client alive + client win (sabotage win exluded) | Lawyer takes over a solo Lawyer win
 - "Lawyer Wins After Meetings" is set to true and number of meetings reached + Lawyer alive & client alive | Lawyer takes over a solo Lawyer win
 - Lawyer dead & client alive + client win (sabotage win exluded) | Lawyer & Client double win (team client + Lawyer win)

-note:
+**NOTE:**
 - The client can only be Impostor, Jackal & Sidekick (Lover`s exluded).
-If the client disconnects, he get assigned a new client
+If the client disconnects, he will turn into the Pursuer
-- Lawyer can already do the pursuer tasks (wont count to progress bar)
+- Lawyer can already do the Pursuer tasks (won't count to progress bar)
 - If "Lawyer Target Knows" is set to off, nobody knows there is a Lawyer which makes it much easier to get the Lawyer win